DC801/BM-Badge/README.md

 2. [Serial dialog message](#serial-dialog-message): 1+
 3. [Serial dialog option](#serial-dialog-option): 0+

 NOTE: unlike with conventional [dialogs](#dialog), serial dialog blocks cannot contain more than one serial dialog.
-In other words, inside a serial dialog block, no serial parameters can be given after a serial message, and nothing can come after a serial option (except more options).
+In other words, inside a serial dialog block, no parameters can be given after a serial message, and nothing can come after a serial option (except more options).

 #### Serial dialog parameter